 Sooner or later error 404 crops up on almost every website.
-If you update your blog regularly, revise posts or adjust structures, that may change the URL and the old ones come to nothing.
 That is no disaster, but if it happens too often, it will harm the overall impression your visitors will get.
-How can you avoid a migration of visitors?
+How can you avoid these errors?

 What does error 404 mean?